renoise/tools/Tools/com.renoise.VoiceRunner.xrnx/README.md

 The unique sorting method will examine the pattern and fit every note it encounters within a dedicated note-column.
 Use this mode to sort e.g. drum-tracks, where each note-column can represent a unique sound in the drumkit.

 **Compact Method**
 This mode is a compromise between the normal and unique method.
+It is a non-destructive sorting mode that reconstructs the pattern data, line by line.
+Unlike the normal sort, notes can appear "across columns", but will always respect the high-low or low-high direction on each individual line.

 ### Buttons